10 Worst Places to Retire in Florida for Boomers

 7. Daytona Beach

 Daytona Beach is a popular tourist destination known for its beaches and NASCAR races.
 However, it is not an ideal place for Boomers to retire.
 The city has a high crime rate, and the summers can be hot and humid.
 Additionally, the cost of living in Daytona Beach is higher than the national average, making it challenging for those on a fixed income.
-Traffic can also be heavy, making it challenging to navigate the city.
+Traffic can also be heavy, making it tough to navigate the city.

 8. Homestead